10 Best UNESCO World Heritage Sites in America

 The Statue of Liberty is one of America’s most familiar icons and included on almost every New York City travel itinerary.
 Created by Fredrick Bartholdi, the statue was a gift of friendship to the American people from France.
 Highly potent symbolic elements of the design include the United States Declaration of Independence, which the Statue holds in her left hand, as well as the broken shackles from which she steps.

 You can see the Statue from many points in New York City, but to see her up close you will need to take a ferry to Liberty Island.
-If you’re visiting New York in Winter, dress warmly for this!
+If you’re visiting New York in winter, dress warmly for this!

 8. Taos Pueblo, New Mexico